silenozlt/silenozlt/README.md

 - 👀 I’m interested in data and games
 - 🌱 I’m currently learning analysys and python
 - 💞️ I’m looking to collaborate on open source project
-- 📫 How to reach me Twitter? @silenozlt
+- 📫 How to reach me Twitter: @silenozlt

 <!---
 silenozlt/silenozlt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.